Table of contents

 - Review the management reviews for the inclusion of change.

-Were there Impact Assessments
+3. Assess if there were Impact Assessments

 - Assess the risk assessment methodology for change